seekrcentral/seekr2/docs/installation.rst

 ``import seekr2plugin``

+If there is a problem related to not being able to find libOpenMM8.1, one can try specifying the OpenMM version:

+``conda install -c conda-forge seekr2_openmm_plugin openmm=8.1``

 If you get an error such as "No module named seekr2plugin", you might need to install with CUDA Toolkit version 10.2 and OpenMM 7.7: